 Separate Fry By Size

 Separating fry by size can seem cumbersome, but it’s indispensable.
 You need to separate fry by size and different age broods.
-Otherwise, the bigger ones will eat up all the food—leaving next to nothing for smaller fry.
+Otherwise, the bigger ones will eat up all the food—leaving next to nothing for the smaller fry.
 And there’s no way your fry will grow speedily if they don’t get enough food.

 In general, bigger fry are also more agile and active than smaller ones.
 And there’s a good chance that the presence of larger counterparts will stress smaller fry—inevitably hampering their growth.